 (b) For the purposes of paragraph (a), "conveniently available to the public" means available for loan or inspection and copying to a person living anywhere in Minnesota through a statewide interlibrary loan system or in a public library without charge except for reasonable copying fees and mailing costs.

 The revisor of statutes may periodically prepare style and form revisions of rules to clarify, modernize, or simplify the text without material change to the rules' substance or effect.
 Before beginning any revision, the revisor shall consult the agency whose rules will be subject to the revision.
 After the revision is prepared, the revisor shall present it to the agency and receive its consent to proceed to seek adoption of the revision.
 Upon receiving consent, the revisor shall seek adoption of the rules in accordance with sections 14.05 to 14.28.
 However, the need and reasonableness statement and any hearing shall be restricted to the issue of whether any material change in the substance and effect of the rule is proposed by the revisor.
-The revisor shall mail notice of any hearing to the persons registered with the agency whose rules are the subject of the revision.
+The revisor shall mail notice by United States mail or electronic mail of any hearing to the persons registered with the agency whose rules are the subject of the revision.
 The revisor shall pay all costs to publish notices in the State Register and to replenish the agency's stock of rules which exist at the time the revisor adopts the revised rules.